Real Estate License Cost in Florida

 Candidates are required to complete a 63-hour online or classroom pre-licensing course.

 You will need to have your fingerprints taken.
 Florida requires a criminal background checked to approve your initial application.
-It is recommended getting fingerprinted at least five days before completing the initial application.
 That fee may vary depending on the provider you choose.

 Once your application is approved, you will be able to schedule and take the Florida real estate examination.
 The state exam can be taken conveniently online or in person at a Pearson Vue test center.